ProjectTorreyPines/TJLF.jl/README.md

 NOTE: If you are getting:

 Error: XYAUPD_Exception: Maximum number of iterations taken.
 All possible eigenvalues of OP has been found.

 │ IPARAM(5) returns the number of wanted converged Ritz values.

 │   info = 1

 Make sure you are using Arpack v0.5.3 and NOT v0.5.4, the current version does not work.
-Arpack.jl's eigs() is NOT thread safe.
+Also, Arpack.jl's eigs() is NOT thread safe.
 I have locks in the code to keep things safe.
 In the future, GenericArpack.jl should provide a pure Julia version of the Arpack algorithm that is thread safe, but it is still under development and seems to be a ways off.

 There are some 3D and 5D arrays where the indices are not obvious.
 They are specified in the function comments where they appear, but I will repeat them here:
 QL_weights::Array{5} - (field, species, mode, ky, type)